t3l3machus/t3l3machus/README.md

 ## Hello

 - 🌱 I’m currently working on [toxssin](https://github.com/t3l3machus/toxssin)
-- I am a Penetration Tester and software developer,
+- I am a penetration tester and software developer,
 - I enjoy creating and sharing scripts and tools.
 Stick around for more content.

 ## Connect with me: